hiimtaylorjones/heroku-consulting-example/development_notes.md

 ### Mystery Man

 Found an issue in `app/views/posts/show.html.erb` where we were trying to include an image manually.
 While the image showed up, we weren't really utilizing the Asset Pipeline to the best of our ability.
 So I decided to use `image_tag`.

+# October 14 2018

+### Deleting Some Posts

+Due to constriants by Postgres' Free Tier, I needed to delete some of the records in my database.
+I deleted a hundred or so posts to help meet this limit.
+Most of the findings and solutions I have made should still be relevent despite the lighter database workload for the application.